lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-contribution-folder.md

 AEM user then defines the asset requirements by uploading a brief about the types of assets that should be added to the contribution folder, as well as a set of baseline assets, to the **SHARED** folder to ensure Brand Portal users have the information they need.
 The administrator can then grant active Brand Portal users access to the contribution folder before publishing the newly created Contribution folder to Brand Portal.

-The following video demostrates, how to configure a Contribution folder in AEM Assets:
+The following video demonstrates, how to configure a Contribution folder in AEM Assets:

 >[!VIDEO](https://video.tv.adobe.com/v/30547)